Reagan-Udall Foundation: Activities

-The Reagan-Udall Foundation is collaborating with FDA in several high-priority scientific areas identified as part of the agency's innovation strategy.
+The Reagan-Udall Foundation collaborates with FDA in several high-priority scientific areas identified as part of the agency's innovation strategy.
 These include food safety, novel approaches in the development of therapies to fight tuberculosis, and methodologies for post-market product surveillance under a program called Innovation in Medical Evidence Development and Surveillance (IMEDS).

 In addition to the FDA's annual funding of $1,250,000, notable recent donors to the foundation include: